aleszilagyi/igti_br_city_search_challenge/README.md

 ## :bookmark: About

 Simple application project, which aims to serve as a way of learning and improving the use of Typescript in NodeJS environment, developed as practical work throughout Bootcamp Online - Full Stack Developer at [IGTI](https://www.igti.com.br/).

+Reads data from Brazilian cities and states, and returns a data analysis corresponding to each type of request presented in CLI.

 ## :speech_balloon: How to run it